 In a world that has changed irrevocably, where do we go from here?
-These creative responses take stock of the past 18 months, and consider what a post-pandemic world could look like.
+These creative responses consider the potential of a post-COVID world.

 From trans joy to Black feminism; gender fluidity to media representation – these works explore the intersecting aspects, questions and challenges of gender today.